Good Sam vs Harvest Hosts vs RV Overnights: 2026 Cost Comparison

 Best choice: Harvest Hosts All Access

 This is the wide-net option.
-It is not the cheapest, but it is the most comprehensive host-style package in the current comparison.
+It is not the cheapest, but it is the most comprehensive host-style package in this comparison.

 Job #4: Minimize all accommodation costs

-If you already rely on cheaper public camping, state parks, or highly selective pay-as-you-go booking, forcing yourself into a membership can actually increase cost and reduce flexibility.
+If you already rely on cheaper public camping, state parks, or selective pay-as-you-go booking, forcing yourself into a membership can increase cost and reduce flexibility.

 The Good Sam Elite Problem

-Good Sam Elite is no longer a casual add-on.
-At $149, it is a real spending decision.
+Good Sam Elite is now a real spending decision.

 The Harvest Hosts Trade-off

 Harvest Hosts is still the strongest choice if the goal is not just sleep, but a good stop.
-That is the product’s real advantage.
-The host ecosystem is larger, more mature, and more experience-driven than the smaller alternatives.
+Its public plans page shows a much larger host ecosystem than RV Overnights, and the All Access package rolls several location types into one broader membership.

 The RV Overnights Trade-off

-Best use case for RV Overnights: budget-conscious travelers who want host-style stops, can plan ahead, and do not need the broadest national coverage.
+Best use case: budget-conscious travelers who want host-style stops, can plan ahead, and do not need the broadest national coverage.

 When Stacking Memberships Makes Sense

-Stacking can work when the memberships do different jobs.
+Stacking can work when memberships do different jobs.

 Stack That Makes Sense